 I have successfully raised two children around cats with no issue at all.
 My experience was that the cats generally wanted to stay away from the weird smelling, noise making babies.
 They were mildly curious, but nothing more than that.

-Trim your cat’s claws before the baby arrives.
+Trim the cat’s claws before the baby arrives.

-Many parents slowly set up the baby’s arrival before it is born.
-Allow your cat to become familiar with the baby’s items.
+Set up the baby’s arrival before the birth to allow the cat to become familiar with the baby’s items.
 Let it become used to smells such as baby powder and wipes.
 While I think it’s a great idea to let your cat become familiar with the baby’s furniture, I wouldn’t recommend allowing the cat to jump in or sleep in the crib, as it will lead to confusion once the baby arrives and the cat is no longer permitted to do this.

 Before you bring your baby home from the hospital, send home a blanket that your baby has been wrapped in, so your cat can become familiar with the baby’s smell in advance.
 When the cat sniffs it, give it lots of praise.